Big Data, Prediction & Explanation

 Varian, 2014, JEP, "Big data: New tricks for econometrics"

-Case-studies for reading, presentation and commentary
+Case-studies for reading and commentary

 Rigodon & al., 2019, Socius, "Winning Models for Grade Point Average, Grit, and Layoff in the Fragile Families Challenge"